 – Nat Klipper

-Since 2012, we have been teaming up with the Klipper Family Fund for the Champlain Valley to preserve more than 2,200 acres in and around Essex, New York, growing the local economy and expanding public access along the way.
+Since 2012, we have been teaming up with the Klipper Family Fund for the Champlain Valley to preserve more than 2,200 acres in and around Essex, New York.
+Together with our partners, including the Lake Champlain Land Trust and Champlain Area Trails (CATS), we have been growing the local economy and expanding public access along the way.

 Saving working farms